Netronome/nfp-drv-kmods/README.md

 driver code, please contact either your local Netronome contact or email us on: oss-drivers@netronome.com

-# Acquiring Firmware

-The NFP4000 and NFP6000 devices require application specific firmware to function.

-Please contact support@netronome.com for the latest firmware for your platform and device.

-Once acquired, install the firmware in `/lib/firmware` (firmware files should be placed in `netronome` subdirectory).

 # Building and Installing

 Building and installing for the currently running kernel: